CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/teams_op.md

 sidebar_position: 6.2
 ---

-# Teams in CodeTogether On-Premises
+# Teams in CodeTogether Live On-Premises

 import TeamsCommon from './_teams_common.md'

-Built-in support for teams in CodeTogether On-Premises makes it even easier to collaborate with others.
-This guide details how to create teams, join teams, and highlights the differences when working with teams in CodeTogether On-Premises.
+Built-in support for teams in CodeTogether Live On-Premises makes it even easier to collaborate with others.
+This guide details how to create teams, join teams, and highlights the differences when working with teams in CodeTogether Live On-Premises.

 :::info SaaS
 Teams support is also available in the Cloud-SaaS version with a Teams plan.
-Refer to [Using CodeTogether Teams in the Cloud-SaaS](teams_saas.md) version for more information.
+Refer to [Teams in CodeTogether Live SaaS](teams_saas.md) version for more information.
 :::

 ## Creating a Team

-Complete the following steps to create your team in CodeTogether.
+Complete the following steps to create a team in CodeTogether Live.

 1. Double-click (or click in VS Code) **Join/create new team** from the **Your Teams** node in the **CodeTogether** view.
 ![Create Team](/img/teams/IJCreateTeam.png)